antonhi/anton-pws/README.md

 # anton-pws
-Example TypeScript SDK for Autodesk PWS.
+Example NodeJS SDK for Autodesk PWS.

 ## Installation
-Navigate to your NodeJS application in a terminal and run `npm install anton-pws@0.2.1`
+Navigate to your NodeJS application in a terminal and run `npm i anton-pws@1.0.0`

 ## Initializing the Client
 1. Obtain your credentials from the [Partner Developer Portal](https://partner.developer.autodesk.com).
 This includes your: